RENCI/adda_for_floodwater/README.md

 </pre>

 #### TODO:
-- mv gridmap files to main config dir
+- Mv gridmap files to main config dir
-- send logging data to the main floodwater logging stream
+- Send logging data to the main floodwater logging stream
-- put ADDA into the "thirdparty" structure in Floodwater
+- Put ADDA into the "thirdparty" structure in Floodwater
+- Describe surface generation